← Earth Maps

 The Geography

-At 58.9% land — the highest ratio among the continental maps — Europe is unusual: relatively little ocean, a lot of closely-packed territory.
+At 48.3% land, Europe is almost evenly split between ground and water.
+That makes the continent crowded without letting players ignore the seas around it.
 The Rhine, Danube, and other river corridors are baked into the terrain, and the Scandinavian peninsula’s jagged coast creates natural defensive positions in the north.
 The Iberian and Italian peninsulas jut into the sea as semi-isolated extensions, tempting to grab early but hard to defend long-term.

 The History